kivy/kivy/doc/sources/tutorials/pong.rst

 :meth:`on_touch_move <kivy.uix.widget.Widget.on_touch_move>` and the
 :meth:`on_touch_up <kivy.uix.widget.Widget.on_touch_up>`
 methods.
-By default, the Widget class implements these methods by just calling the corresponding method on all it's child widgets to pass on the event until one of the children returns ``True``.
+By default, the Widget class implements these methods by just calling the corresponding method on all its child widgets to pass on the event until one of the children returns ``True``.

 Pong is pretty simple.
 The rackets just need to move up and down.
 In fact it's